-Whereas collocated IFF is usually associated with unconditional stability [6], this property is lost due to gyroscopic effects as soon as the rotation velocity becomes non-null.
+Whereas collocated IFF is usually associated with unconditional stability [6], this property is lost due to gyroscopic effects as soon as the rotation velocity in non-null.
 This can be seen in the Root Locus plot (Figure 2.2b) where poles corresponding to the controller are bound to the right half plane implying closed-loop system instability.
-Physically, this can be explained as follows: at low frequencies, the loop gain is huge due to the pure integrator in K_F and the finite gain of the plant (Figure 2.2).
-The control system is thus cancels the spring forces, which makes the suspended platform not capable to hold the payload against centrifugal forces, hence the instability.
+Physically, this can be explained like so: at low frequency, the loop gain is very large due to the pure integrator in K_F and the finite gain of the plant (Figure 2.2).
+The control system is thus canceling the spring forces which makes the suspended platform not capable to hold the payload against centrifugal forces, hence the instability.

-3 Integral Force Feedback with a High-Pass Filter
+3 Integral Force Feedback with an High Pass Filter

-As explained in the previous section, the instability of the IFF controller applied to the rotating system is due to the high gain of the integrator at low-frequency.
-To limit the low-frequency controller gain, a high-pass filter (HPF) can be added to the controller, as shown in equation (3.1).
+As was explained in the previous section, the instability of the IFF controller applied on the rotating system is due to the high gain of the integrator at low frequency.
+In order to limit the low frequency controller gain, an High Pass Filter (HPF) can be added to the controller as shown in equation (3.1).
 This is equivalent to slightly shifting the controller pole to the left along the real axis.
-This modification of the IFF controller is typically performed to avoid saturation associated with the pure integrator [6], [15].
-This is however not the reason why this high-pass filter is added here.
+This modification of the IFF controller is typically done to avoid saturation associated with the pure integrator [6], [15].
+This is however not the reason why this high pass filter is added here.